A Stability Principle for Learning under Non-Stationarity: Introduction

-There has also been a great number of model-free approaches in the area of non-stationary Online Convex Optimization (OCO) \citep{Haz16}.
+There has also been a great number of model-free approaches in the area of non-stationary online convex optimization (OCO) \citep{Haz16}.
 Given access to noisy gradient information, one can modify standard first-order OCO algorithms using carefully chosen restarts \citep{BGZ15,CWW19} and learning rate schedules \citep{YZJ16,CDH23,FJM23}.
 The updating rules are much simpler than those of rolling window methods.
 However, they require knowledge about certain \emph{path variation}, which is the summation of changes in loss functions or minimizers between consecutive times.
-Adaptation to the unknown variation is usually achieved by online ensemble methods \citep{HSe09,ZLZ18,BWa22,BZZ22}.
-Our measure of non-stationarity gives a more refined characterization than the single-number path variations, especially when the changes exhibit temporal heterogeneity.
+Adaptation to the unknown variation is usually achieved by online ensemble methods \citep{HSe09,ZLZ18,BWa22,BZZ22,BNR23,ZZZ24}.
+Our measure of non-stationarity gives a more refined characterization than the path variations, especially when the changes exhibit temporal heterogeneity.
 Moreover, our general results imply minimax optimal regret bounds with respect to path variations.
 The bounds show explicit and optimal dependence on the dimension of the decision space, while existing works usually treat it as a constant.
-On the other hand, some works on non-stationary OCO studied robust utilization of side information such as noisy forecast of the loss gradient or the data distribution before each time period \citep{HWi13,JRS15,JLZ20}.
+On the other hand, some works on non-stationary OCO studied robust utilization of side information such as noisy forecast of the loss gradient or the data distribution before each time period \citep{HWi13,JRS15,JLZ25}.
 They measured the problem complexity using the sum of forecast errors, similar to the path variation.
 It would be interesting to extend our non-stationarity measure to that scenario.

 Full observation of the noisy loss function or its gradient is not always possible.
 Instead, the learner may only receive a noisy realization of the function value at the decision.
-This motivated recent works on OCO with bandit feedback \citep{BGZ15,CWW19,Wan23}, which reduced the problem to first-order OCO through gradient estimation.
+This motivated recent works on OCO with bandit feedback \citep{BGZ15,CWW19,Wan25}, which reduced the problem to first-order OCO through gradient estimation.
+Their settings are more difficult than ours, as it is harder to detect non-stationarity from single-point observations.
+In contrast, our noisy observation of the whole loss function facilitates evaluation and comparison of solutions associated with different look-back windows so as to select the optimal one.
 Another line of research investigated dynamic pricing \citep{KZe17,ZJY23} and various bandit problems \citep{LWA18,AGO19,CLL19,WLu21,CSZ22,SKp22,FGG23,JXK23,LVX23,MRu23}, where the learner needs to strike a balance between exploration and exploitation in the presence of non-stationarity.